ic3software/mccs/README.md

 ## Design

-The MCCS API is built based on the following data model and functionality:
+The MCCS API is based on the following data model and functionality:

 - [Data Model](alpha-data-model.md)
 - [Functionality](alpha-functionality.md)